dgroomes/react-playground/double-fetching-problem/README.md

 General clean-ups, todos and things I wish to implement for this project:

 * [x] DONE Scaffold the app.
 The app suffers from the infamous "double fetch problem" caused by `<React.StrictMode>`.
+* [ ] Use the "fetch-on-render" and "render-as-you-fetch" language to describe the problem and alternatives.
+I think this example is a good fit for this discussion.

 ## Reference